schemetrica/automating-data-delivery-odk-central/README.md

 *Figure 3a*

-We need to provide credentials to ODK Central.
+To connect to ODK Central we need to provide our credentials.
 ODK Central supports basic authentication, so we provide values for the *HTTP Login* and *HTTP Password* parameters (*Figure 3b*).